venice1200/MiSTer_tty2oled/README.md

 On the MiSTer you need two scripts.
 The first script `/etc/init.d/S60tty2oled` is an starter script for the second script `/usr/bin/tty2oled`
 which handles the communication to the Arduino via the USB-Serial tty device.
+After copying the two scripts to the MiSTer make them executable (chmod +x [scriptname]).

 ### Demo Videos
 Video Part 1: https://imgur.com/a/JOnaKPq